-From: Grant Ringham, Specialist Engineer, Distribution Standards EGBC Permit to Practice: 1022449
+From: Grant Ringham, Specialist Engineer, Distribution Standards

 Subject: Vault V0073 - Protection Operation Details

 On February 24, 2023 at approximately 6pm there were protection operations on the circuits that feed V0073, which experienced a significant event at this time.
 These notes provide a detailed summary of those protection operations.